Illinois Tollway: Toll roads

 Except for the vicinity of O'Hare International Airport, none enter the city of Chicago.
 The Chicago Skyway, which is owned by the City of Chicago but on a 99-year lease to the Skyway Concession Company, is the only toll road in Illinois that is not operated by ISTHA.

-ISTHA also operates tolling for the Longmeadow Parkway toll bridge that is maintained by Kane County, Illinois.
+ISTHA was planned to operate tolling for the Longmeadow Parkway bridge that is maintained by Kane County, Illinois, however in January of 2024, it was announced the bridge would be toll free.

 Toll collection

 ISTHA sets its tolls at a level necessary to maintain and operate the system while retiring its bond debt, and it is required to conduct public hearings on any proposed toll increase.
 In 1958, the tolls were set at 25 cents at the main plazas and 10 cents at the exit ramps.
 In 1983, the tolls increased to 40 cents at the main plazas and 15 cents at most ramps.
 With the advent of the I-Pass system in 2005, the tolls for cash payments were doubled, while rates for cars equipped with I-Pass transponders remained the same.
 On January 1, 2012, tolls increased by 87 percent, to 75 cents at the main plazas for transponder-equipped cars, and $1.50 for those paying cash.
 In addition, congestion pricing is used to charge trucks a rate which is $0.50 or $1.00 higher during rush hour than during off-peak hours.

 Until the mid-1970s, the Jane Addams Memorial Tollway (then the Northwest Tollway) used a ticket system on the segment between Elgin and Beloit to collect tolls based upon the exact mileage traveled.
 Drivers were handed a Hollerith card when they entered the segment and paid a toll when they left.